 Student associations such as the Mississippi Sports Legal Society and the Mississippi Sports Legal Review offer students valuable opportunities to connect with peers and participate in professional growth endeavors.

-About 41% of applicants accepted into UMiss law.
-Successful candidates typically score between 153 and 150 on the LSAT and have a 3.54 average GPA.
-Students can expect to pay $18,070 for in-state tuition and $38,136 for out-of-state tuition.
+About 46.23% of applicants are accepted into UMiss law.
+The school has a median LSAT score of 157 and a median GPA of 3.64.
+Students can expect to pay $19,220 for in-state tuition and $41,500 for out-of-state tuition.

 This law school aims to provide an education that prepares students for the industry, giving them monthly networking opportunities with experts in the field while also allowing them to actively participate in mock negotiations and legal clinics.

-The University of Georgia Law School boasts a noteworthy sports law program that's perfect for anyone eyeing a career in the sports industry.
+The University of Georgia Law School boasts a noteworthy sports law course that's perfect for anyone eyeing a career in the sports industry.
 It covers the essentials, from sports law fundamentals to contract negotiation, ensuring you're well-prepared for the field.

 This Georgia law school has an extensive network with sports organizations and law firms, which means you'll have opportunities to connect with key players and gain practical experience.
 By the time you graduate, you'll be well-equipped to make your mark in the exciting world of sports law and contribute meaningfully to the industry.

-This law school has a 19.6% acceptance rate and tuition costs range from $20,693 for in-state students and $40,705 for out-of-state students.
-Successful students score a 165 on the LSAT and have a 3.83 GPA on average.
+This law school has a 19.91% acceptance rate and tuition costs range from $20,640 for in-state students and $40,650 for out-of-state students.
+The school has a median LSAT score of 165 and a median GPA of 3.90.

-Nestled in Phoenix, Arizona, the fifth-largest city in the nation, students have the opportunity to learn from world-class faculty, including Major League Baseball Commissioner, Emeritus Allan “Bud” Selig
+Nestled in Phoenix, Arizona, the fifth-largest city in the nation, students have the opportunity to learn from world-class faculty, including Major League Baseball Commissioner, Emeritus Allan “Bud” Selig.

-The ASU Law acceptance rate is 19.7%, and students average a 167 on the LSAT and have a 3.85 GPA.
-Attending ASU Law will cost $27,464 for in-state students and $47,670 for out-of-state students.
+The ASU Law acceptance rate is 22.05%, has a median LSAT score of 165, and a median GPA of 3.90.
+Attending ASU Law will cost $29,037 for in-state students and $51,359 for out-of-state students.

 Miami's strategic location offers unparalleled networking opportunities in a city that hosts major television networks, international events, professional sports franchises, and cultural institutions like the Pérez Art Museum and Wynwood Walls.

-Students have the unique opportunity to engage with the Sports and Entertainment Law Association, which regularly hosts industry experts as speakers and panelists, providing invaluable insights into the field.
 Internships with esteemed organizations like the Boston Red Sox and K Sports and Entertainment offer hands-on learning opportunities, further enhancing their understanding of the industry.

 Students also gain valuable insights from Tulane University's Sports Law Society, which organizes discussions with legal experts regarding current issues in the field.
 Additionally, events like the Mardi Gras National Moot Court Competition and an annual sports negotiation competition offer hands-on experience to further enhance students' practical skills.